liangjain/learngit/readme.txt

 Git has mutable index called stage
 Git tracks changes
 Git tracks changes  of files
-Creatint a new branch is quick
+Creatint a new branch is quick & simple